Hornqvist, Murray lead Penguins to 4-1 win over Avalanche

 Really, though, the opening 20 minutes turned into The Murray Show.
 He stopped 13 shots, including one in which Landeskog crashed into him.
 Murray also benefited from two shots hitting off the post in the opening 3 minutes.

-The start of the game featured some hard checks, with Matt Duchene favoring his left leg after a hit from defenseman Ian Cole.
-Later, Tom Kuhnhackl briefly limped off after a hit from Zadorov.
+''They're a way better team than their record indicates and they can make you pay,'' Murray said. ''They can put the puck in the back of the net pretty easily.''

 NOTES: Penguins F Evgeni Malkin (lower-body injury) missed his sixth straight game and F Carl Hagelin (concussion) his second. ...
-Avalanche goaltender Jeremy Smith was recalled from San Antonio of the American Hockey League to serve as a backup.
+Avalanche G Jeremy Smith was recalled from San Antonio of the American Hockey League to serve as a backup.
 The team reassigned Spencer Martin to San Antonio so he could get more playing time. ...
 D Tyson Barrie (lower-body injury) skated Thursday and will join the team on the upcoming trip. ...
 RW Rene Bourque (head) also has resumed skating.

 UP NEXT